 Unfortunately, Teslas do not come with a wall charger - you will need to purchase that separately.
 They do, however, include a mobile charger as a backup option.

-When you need a charge and you aren’t home, Tesla superchargers can be found in high-traffic areas for Tesla owners to use, for a fee.
-They are becoming more available globally and can charge cars in 15 minutes for up to a range of 136 miles.
+When you need a charge and you aren’t home, Tesla Superchargers can be found in high-traffic areas for Tesla owners to use, for a fee.
+They are becoming more available globally and can charge cars in 15 minutes for up to a range of 200 miles.

-However, using these charging stations is stressful for your battery and should be used sparingly to maintain your battery's life and functionality.
+However, using these charging stations is stressful for your battery and should be used sparingly to maintain your batteries life and functionality.

 You can learn more about the types of Tesla charging options here.

 Tesla cars have become more reliable in terms of mileage range and the lifetime of their batteries.
-The upfront cost of a Tesla vehicle ranges from $37,000 - $125,000 based on the model type, making it much more expensive than many gas powered vehicles.
+The upfront cost of a Tesla vehicle ranges from $43,990 - $129,990 and is based on the model type, making it much more expensive than many gas-powered vehicles.

-However, it is cheaper to charge your Tesla than it is to pay for gas.
-You will save money in the long run with a Tesla versus traditional cars, even if your battery does need replacing down the line.
+The good news is, it is cheaper to charge your Tesla than it is to pay for gas.
+You will save more money in the long run with a Tesla versus traditional cars, even if your battery does need replacing down the line.